lejeunerenard/ouroboros/README.md

-import Autobase from 'autobase' import Corestore from 'corestore' import b4a from 'b4a' import { wrap, apply, createIndex } from 'ouroboros'
+import Autobase from 'autobase' import Corestore from 'corestore' import b4a from 'b4a' import { wrap, apply, createIndex } from '@lejeunerenard/ouroboros'

 const store = new Corestore('./db')
 const bootstrap = null